Mark is a highly experienced commercial dispute resolution solicitor who joined Harper James in May 2019.

 Mark joined Harper James having spent the previous year and a half at Freeths LLP.
 Prior to that he spent over nine years at Nabarro (which became CMS) and before that five years at Pannone LLP.

-Mark has in excess of 15 years’ post qualification experience working with private and public sector clients resolving commercial disputes through negotiation, settlement meetings, mediation, arbitration and court proceedings.
+Having qualified in 2003, Mark has in excess of 15 years’ post qualification experience working with private and public sector clients resolving commercial disputes through negotiation, settlement meetings, mediation, arbitration and court proceedings.
 Mark acts on a wide variety of commercial disputes including shareholders disputes, professional negligence, breach of warranty claims, injunctive relief, judicial review and complex debt.
 His stand out areas of expertise are complex contractual disputes, public procurement challenges, IT/Outsourcing and reputational management (including defamation).